 Example of setup in IntelliJ IDEA

-Host and port configurations can be changed based on the remote environment you want to debug.
+You can change host and port configurations based on the remote environment you want to debug.

-If you are using a multi-module project, select a module in
+If using a multi-module project, select a module in

 Use module classpath.